 2. Set the following recommended values for the parameters in the Align Photos dialog:

-- If you have a large number of images (more than 100), we recommend to enable - Generic preselection option, to reduce processing time;
+- if you have a large number of images (more than 100), we recommend enabling - Generic preselection option, to reduce processing time;

 3. Click OK button to start photo alignment.